What is glaucoma?

 Glaucoma is one of the most common causes of legal blindness in the world.
 At first, people with glaucoma lose side (peripheral) vision.
 But if the disease isn't treated, vision loss may get worse.
 This can lead to total blindness over time.

 What causes glaucoma?

-You can get glaucoma after an eye injury, after eye surgery, or because of an eye tumor.
-Some medicines (corticosteroids) that are used to treat other diseases may cause glaucoma.
+Some people get glaucoma after an eye injury or after eye surgery.
+Some medicines (corticosteroids) that are used to treat other diseases may also cause glaucoma.

 What are the symptoms?

-If you have open-angle glaucoma, the only symptom you are likely to notice is loss of vision.
+If you have OAG, the only symptom you are likely to notice is loss of vision.
 You may not notice this until it is serious.
-That's because, at first, the eye that is not affected makes up for the loss.
+That's because the eye that is less affected makes up for the loss at first.
 Side vision is often lost before central vision.

-Symptoms of closed-angle glaucoma can be mild, with symptoms like blurred vision that last only for a short time.
-Severe signs of closed-angle glaucoma include longer-lasting episodes of blurred vision or pain in or around the eye.
+Symptoms of CAG can be mild, with symptoms like blurred vision that last only for a short time.
+Severe signs of CAG include longer-lasting episodes of blurred vision or pain in or around the eye.
 You may also see colored halos around lights, have red eyes, or feel sick to your stomach and vomit.